Tennis in Kanji - Zangyo-Ninja

 Hashimoto in Kanji, Katakana and Hiragana - Zangyo-Ninja

 The Hashimoto surname is distributed nationwide, with Fukushima Prefecture’s Miharu Town notably having 9% of its population bearing the surname.
 While Fukushima is the only prefecture ranking in the national top ten, the surname is found fairly evenly throughout Japan, excluding Kagoshima and Okinawa Prefectures.
-Origin in Environment and Topography The origin of “Hashimoto” … Read More
+Hello, Mr. Hashimoto.
+This is an explanation of the … Read More

 vector